Degree, Minors and Certificates Offered

 *A. R. Sherwood, PhD (Chair)—systematics, evolution and biogeography of algae

 Retired Faculty in Residence

-Degrees Offered: BA (including minor) in botany, BS in botany, BS in ethnobotany, MS in botany, PhD in botany
+Degrees Offered: BA (including minor) in botany, BS in botany, MS in botany, PhD in botany

 The Academic Program

 The Department of Botany (BOT) trains students to understand and appreciate the diversity of plants, algae, and fungi that sustain the world’s terrestrial, freshwater, and marine ecosystems.
 The curriculum provides broad-based training, from traditional field methods to the latest molecular techniques, and the program offers excellent opportunities for research experience for undergraduates and graduate students.